Classically-Verifiable Quantum Advantage from a Computational Bell Test: Introduction

-Here, we propose and analyze a novel interactive quantum advantage protocol that removes the need for an adaptive hardcore bit, with essentially zero overhead in the quantum circuit and no extra cryptographic assumptions \footnote{One other proposal exists for removing the need for an adaptive hardcore bit \cite{brakerski_simpler_2020}; it applies a cryptographic hash function on the superposition in addition to the TCF.
-This requires larger quantum circuits, and the extra cryptographic assumption of security of the hash function.
-On the other hand, that construction reduces the protocol to only one round of interaction, making it \emph{non-interactive} and thus potentially asynchronous, which is useful in some practical settings.}.
+Here, we propose and analyze a novel interactive quantum advantage protocol that removes the need for an adaptive hardcore bit, with essentially zero overhead in the quantum circuit and no extra cryptographic assumptions.
 We present four main results.
 First, we demonstrate how an idea from tests of Bell's inequality can serve the same cryptographic purpose as the adaptive hardcore bit \cite{bell_einstein_1964}.
 In essence, our interactive protocol is a variant of the CHSH (Clauser, Horne, Shimony, Holt) game \cite{clauser_proposed_1969} in which one player is replaced by a cryptographic construction.
 Normally, in CHSH, two quantum parties are asked to produce correlations that would be impossible for classical devices to produce.
 If space-like separation is enforced to rule out communication between the two parties, then the correlations constitute a proof of quantumness.
 In our case, the space-like separation is replaced by the computational hardness of a cryptographic problem.
 In particular, the quantum prover holds a qubit whose state depends on the cryptographic secret in the same way that the state of one CHSH player's qubit depends on the secret measurement basis of the other player.
-As in CHSH, a quantum device can pass the verifier's test with probability $\sim85\%$, but a classical device can only succeed with probability at most $75\%$.
+An alternative interpretation, from the perspective of Bell's theorem, is that the protocol can be thought of as a ``single-detector Bell test''---the cryptographic task generates the same single-qubit state as would be produced by entangling a second qubit and measuring it with another detector.
+As in the CHSH game, a quantum device can pass the verifier's test with probability $\sim85\%$, but a classical device can only succeed with probability at most $75\%$.
 This finite gap in success probabilities is precisely what enables a verifiable test of quantum advantage.